SummaryRead the full fact sheet

 - Don’t share vaping devices.

 - Pay extra attention to – wash your hands thoroughly and frequently, cough into your elbow, try to avoid touching your face, and maintain physical distance from others.

-Am I more at risk of coronavirus (COVID-19) if I used to smoke?
+Am I more at risk of COVID-19 if I used to smoke or vape?